 Where is the house located?

-For the 2021-22 Fellowship, the Abrahamic House is located in Washington DC.
+As of now, the Abrahamic House is located in Washington DC.

 How are the fellows selected?